 He first came in contact with hypnosis when given a tape during an illness, and he found that profound control over our bodies and mind was available to all of us, and he wanted to learn more.

 After undergoing training in “traditional” hypnosis, David became aware that he had been using hypnotic techniques with the people who had been coming to him for help in his role as community counsellor.
 His original hypnosis training was revolutionised when he came in contact with the teaching of the American Psychiatrist, Dr Milton Erickson.
 Erickson’s teaching brings together the best of Rogerian psychotherapy with a unique understanding of the subconcious mind.

-David is a gifted and dynamic teacher, and encourages his students to take the best aspects from a range of different sources, enabling individuals to establish their own unique and effective method of practice.
-He brings a wealth of background and experience in the field, and uses case studies and detailed examples in order to facilitate an experiential and practical studying experience.
+David was a gifted and dynamic teacher, and encouraged his students to take the best aspects from a range of different sources, enabling individuals to establish their own unique and effective method of practice.
+He brought a wealth of background and experience in the field, and used case studies and detailed examples in order to facilitate an experiential and practical studying experience.

 His work as a hypnotherapist was featured on Channel Nine Australia’s “What’s Good For You” program in June 2006, for which, all these years later, we still receive phone calls about.

 In August 2007, he was awarded Life Membership of the Australian Hypnotherapists’ Association in recognition of his contribution to the hypnotherapy profession.

 David gave his final lectures in April and July, 2018.
 He continued mentoring his students – past and present – until shortly before his death.
 At his funeral in November, 2018, many of his students and colleagues were present, and spoke of the impact he had on them.

 David’s legacy as a healer and teacher will live on through his extensive hypnotherapy training materials, through the people he helped, and through the work of his colleagues and students.

 We miss him.
 And we carry his torch forward.